 Are Chicken Bones Healthy for Dogs?
 Cooked vs. Raw

-When it comes to feeding your dog bones, raw chicken bones are the better option according to Dr. Adam Sternberg from the Greencross Vets Brookvale.
-This is because raw chicken bones are the easiest for a dog to chew, whereas cooked chicken bones can fracture teeth, break into small pieces when chewed, splinter, and pose a higher risk for your dog choking on them.
+Raw chicken bones are the best option for dogs, according to Dr. Adam Sternberg from the Greencross Vets Brookvale.
+Cooked chicken bones can fracture teeth, break into small pieces, splinter, and pose a higher risk of choking.

-Raw or uncooked chicken bones are a natural source of food for dogs and contain healthy sources of phosphorous and calcium.
-Aside from a range of dental benefits for dogs, raw chicken bones can easily dissolve in a dog’s stomach which prevents blockages.
+Raw or uncooked chicken bones are a natural source of food for dogs.
+They contain healthy sources of phosphorous and calcium, alongside a range of dental benefits for dogs.
+Additionally, raw chicken bones can easily dissolve in a dog’s stomach, which prevents blockages.

-However, cooked chicken bones do not dissolve easily in your dog’s stomach, and the texture of the bones can be swallowed in large pieces by your dog.
-Broken pieces of cooked chicken bones are the number one reason many dogs choke from bones, and it is common for dog owners to give their dogs their chicken bones from the table after a meal, but this is dangerous.
+However, cooked chicken bones do not digest easily, and the bones can be swallowed in large pieces.
+Broken pieces of cooked chicken bones are the number one reason dogs choke from bones.
+It is common for owners to give their dogs leftover chicken bones after a meal, but this is dangerous.

-Dogs are meant to break down raw bones, think of a wild dog’s diet.
-They would not eat cooked bones, but rather raw bones from their last meal.
-Cooked chicken bones do not help clean your dog’s teeth much, since the hardness of the bones has been lost.
-The cooked chicken bones could splinter and injure your dog, or even worse, your dog could swallow pieces of the bone and choke.
+Wild dogs do not eat cooked bones, but rather raw bones from their last meal.
+Additionally, cooked chicken bones do not have the same teeth cleaning benefits, since the hardness of the bones has been lost.
+The cooked bones could splinter and injure your dog.

 - Designed specifically for aggressive chewers